I'm Bored in My Relationship — Is That Normal?

 Free 15-Min Consult

 You love your partner.
 The relationship is stable, there is nothing obviously wrong, and yet you feel flat.
 Restless.
 Like something is missing.
 If you have ADHD, this experience is extremely common — and it is almost never about the relationship being wrong.
-It is about how the ADHD brain is wired for novelty, and what happens when novelty runs out.
+It is about how ADHD wires you for novelty, and what happens when novelty runs out.

 Individual therapy for singles across TX, NH, ME, and MT